Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

  - Code Editor ([VSCode](https://code.visualstudio.com/) works great with this project)
  - Glimesh account with a channel and a [Dev App](https://glimesh.tv/users/settings/applications)

-You can follow the below document or watch the video.
-They are the same.
 The finished project can be found on Github [here](https://github.com/aMytho/Glimesh-Chatbot).
 We suggest that you follow along and use it as a point of reference only if needed.

 > Note that if future tutorials are created the repo may look different.
 You can always go back to the commit for each tutorial.
 This one is called "Getting Started".